Liatris pycnostachya Michx.

 Missouri plants have been called var. pycnostachya.
 A rare phase of the plant with white flowers has been called fo. hubrighti.
 All the plants in this genus are gaining popularity in cultivation due to the increased interest in butterfly and native landscape gardening.

-Photographs taken at Taum Sauk Mountain, MO., 7-28-03 (DETenaglia); also at Weldon Spring Conservation Area, St. Charles County, MO, 7-27-2009, and Shaw Nature Reserve, Franklin County, MO, 7-20-2023 (SRTurner).
+Photographs taken at Taum Sauk Mountain, MO., 7-28-03 (DETenaglia); also at Weldon Spring Conservation Area, St. Charles County, MO, 7-27-2009, Shaw Nature Reserve, Franklin County, MO, 7-20-2023, and Schuette Prairie, Polk County, MO, 8-6-2024 (SRTurner).